KwatME/Medicine.md/Pathogen/Bacterium/Streptococcus/Streptococcus pyogenes.md

 Diagnose acute rheumatic fever based on the Jones criteria.

+Anti Streptolysin O titer indicates recent infection, but is not commonly done.

 # ^

 Streptococcal Pharyngitis
 (Common in 5-15 years old but viral pharyngitis is still the most common.)

 Scarlet Fever
-(Associated with Streptococcal pharyngitis)
+(Associated with Streptococcal pharyngitis; fever, pharyngitis, and erythematous rash)

+Strawberry Tongue

+Circumoral Pallor

 Acute Rheumatic Fever
+(Associated with Streptococcal pharyngitis; common in 5-15 yeals old; autoimmunity from the antibodies against the M protein)

+Post Streptococcal Glomerulonephritis
+(Associated with Streptococcal pharyngitis; 1-2 weeks after the infection; common in children; self limited)

+Rheumatic Heart Disease
-(Associated with undertreated Streptococcal pharyngitis; autoimmunity from the antibodies against the M protein; pancarditis, pericardial friction, Aschoff body made of multinucleated giant cells in all layers, Sydenham chorea from the antibody effect on the basal ganglia, rash, arthritis that affects smaller joints first)
+(5% of acute rheumatic fever; Presents 10-20 years after the infection; pancarditis, pericardial friction, Aschoff body made of multinucleated giant cells in all layers; In the developing countries, the most common cause of chronic heart disease)

-Skin and Soft Tissue Infection
+Sydenham Chorea
+(30% of acute rheumatic fever; From the antibody effect on the basal ganglia)

+Arthritis
+(Associated with rheumatic fever; Affects smaller joints first)

 Erysipelas